 Of course, energy needs will vary.
 Cocker Spaniels have moderately high energy needs, so any Cockapoo with a heavy Spaniel influence will likely need more activity each day.

-Even if your dog has high energy levels, you want to keep them from jumping frequently or running up and down long flights of stairs.
-These types of activities can harm the joints, especially in younger, growing dogs.
+Even if your dog has high energy levels, you want to keep him from jumping frequently or running up and down long flights of stairs.
+These types of activities can harm the joints, especially those of younger, growing dogs.

 Related: Do Cockapoos Bark a Lot?